GSA/digitalgov.gov/content/posts/2013-08-20-embracing-responsive-design.md

 ---
+url: /2013/08/20/embracing-responsive-design/
 date: 2013-08-20 7:42:45 -0400
-title: 'Embracing Responsive Design'
+title: Embracing Responsive Design
-summary: 'There has been a shift in consumer behavior during the last few years, a move toward immediacy and convenience, and with the responsive redesign of USA.gov and GobiernoUSA.gov, consumers can now have access to the same information and services when they need them, and on'
+summary: There has been a shift in consumer behavior during the last few years, a move toward immediacy and convenience, and with the responsive redesign of USA.gov and GobiernoUSA.gov, consumers can now have access to the same information and services when they need them, and on
-authors: [lgodfrey]
+authors:
+  - lgodfrey
 categories:
   - Code
   - Content